Emmanuel2813/alx-low_level_programming/0x15-file_io/README.md

 Tip: always prefer using symbolic constants (POSIX) vs numbers when it makes sense.
 For instance read(STDIN_FILENO, ... vs read(0, ...

 As always, tasks are givem to test students level of understanding.

-Brenda Okonofua
-Alx student and software engineer in the making